mulesoft-labs/static-resources-module/README.md

 - url: /stylesheets
   static_dir: stylesheets
   ```
-  in a near future it will be great that CloudHub detects the static files and host them separately (maybe upload the to S3 to then host them in CloudFront).
+  in a near future it will be great that CloudHub detects the static files and host them separately (maybe upload the to S3 / CloudFront).

 ### I have some XYZ requirement different than yours, can I contribute or add something to it?
 Yes, please!
-Add a pull request and we can go over.
+Add a pull request and we can go over it.

 # Usage